 All of the conditions described below require veterinary care and cannot be cured with other the counter medications.

 Hamster Wet Tail Symptoms:

-Hamster wet tail would need to be differentiated from other hamster diseases
+Hamster wet tail would need to be differentiated from other hamster diseases with similar symptoms including

 Fighting among hamsters or other skin trauma from a defective cage can cause a skin abscess.
 These usually occur around the head.
-The skin wound can introduce bacteria such as Staphylococcus auyreus, Streptococcus spp, Actinomyces bovis and P. pneumotropica.
+The skin wound can introduce bacteria such as Staphylococcus aureus, Streptococcus spp, Actinomyces bovis and P. pneumotropica.

 Hamsters can also get bacterial and fungal skin infections such as Ringworm.
 Hamster ringworm symptoms include:

 Note that ringworm can be passed to humans so handle the pet with care (wear gloves)